Unsubscribes and double opt-in

 • They are excluded from all future campaigns — even campaigns targeted at "All active subscribers".

-• They are excluded from all active workflow sequences.
+• They are excluded from every active email automation.

 • Reimporting them via CSV or API will not re-activate them.
 Their state stays Unsubscribed until they opt back in through a confirmed subscription flow.